Does My Recruiter Hate Me? 5 Mistakes Easily Avoided

 Remember, a recruiter’s favorite thing to do is call a candidate with an exciting job offer.
 If their days could be filled with these types of calls all day long, that would be ideal.
 But in reality, recruiters have to relay disappointing news too.
 It’s not easy for them, or you.

 Ultimately, your recruiter is just one of many resources in your overall job search.
 Learn to effectively leverage their expertise and network—helping them, help you—and you’ll find a successful end to your job search.

 Stay tuned for Parts 2 & 3 where we will address Client and Recruiter best practices.

-Visit our Career Blog to discover what makes a successful job search.
+Visit our Ultimate Job Search Guide to discover what makes a successful job search.